Hiking Project Logo

 Max Grade (15°)

-Features Fall Colors · River/Creek · Wildflowers · Wildlife
+Features Birding · Commonly Backpacked · Fall Colors · River/Creek · Views · Wildflowers · Wildlife

 Overview

 This is a great route that connects Mt.
-Crested Butte ski area to downtown Aspen in just under 30 miles via the Copper Creek Trail #983 and East Maroon Creek Trail #1983 to cross over at the 11,825' East Maroon Pass.
+Crested Butte ski area to downtown Aspen in just under 30 miles via the Copper Creek Trail #983 and East Maroon Creek Trail #1983.
+Its high point of 11,825' at East Maroon Pass offers incredible views to both sides of Elk Range.
 This trail can be done in either direction and is steady in incline and decline with most of the route on old forest service and mining roads when on trail.

 Need to Know

 There are forest service toilets at the Copper Creek Trail #983 trailhead and East Maroon Creek Trail #1983 trailhead.
 Water sources are plentiful along both trails if you have a filter or purifier system.
-Be prepared for substantial climate change along the route, with cold to very cold temperatures at the pass with much of your ascent shaded by the mountains in either direction.
-It can easily be 40 degrees F warmer in town than at the pass, so be prepared for all weather on a long day
+Be prepared for substantial fluctuations in temperature and weather along the route, with cold to very cold temperatures at the pass with much of your ascent shaded by the mountains in either direction.
+It can easily be 40° F warmer in town than at the pass, so be prepared for all weather on a long day.

 Description

-You'll start to climb up toward Copper Lake, with one moderate stream crossing around 10 miles in.
-The grade of the trail increases as you get closer to the lake and is steepest prior to the pass as you emerge above the treeline.
-As you clear the treeline, you get great views of Copper Lake around 11.5 miles from start as you traverse towards the pass.
+Once on the Copper Creek Trail singletrack, climb toward Copper Lake, with one stream crossing around 10 miles in.
+The grade of the trail increases as you get closer to the lake and is steepest prior to the pass as you emerge above treeline.
+As you clear treeline you'll start to get great views of Copper Lake as you traverse towards the pass.
+If backpacking this route, consider setting up camp below treeline where you'll find ample water and be better protected from inclement weather.

-The final climb up to the pass is moderate and easily managed.
-The pass is 12.5 miles from start and has great views of the valley you'll hike through towards Aspen.
+The climb up to the pass is moderate and easily managed.
+The pass is 12.5 miles from your start and has great views of the valley you'll hike down towards the town of Aspen.

-Further down the mountain, the trail continues with a steady downhill grade with several opportunities to refill water in Maroon Creek.
-There are two moderate stream crossings where there was little hope of keeping your feet dry, but you may be able to find a log or stones that can get you across.
-There are some scenic opportunities to view Maroon Peak from the east as you pass through glades that have been cleared by avalanches.
+Further down the valley the trail continues with a steady downhill grade with several opportunities to refill water in East Maroon Creek.
+There are two moderate stream crossings where there is little hope of keeping your feet dry, but you may be able to find a log or dry stones to jump across in late fall.
+As you descend further down the valley, take in the spectacular views of looming Pyramid Peak just to the west and the Maroon Bells further to the west (you'll not be able to spot the Maroon Bells until you have arrived at the meeting of East Maroon Creek and Maroon Creek.

-You'll take Maroon Creek Road all the way into Aspen.
-Around 2.5 miles from Aspen, you can transition onto a paved pedestrian path that runs mostly parallel to the road, with a few fly-over crossings.
+When you reach the base of Aspen Highlands Ski Area, you can transition onto a paved pedestrian/bike path that runs mostly parallel to the road, with a few fly-over crossings.
 There are signs that direct you towards downtown Aspen, although this route will keep you on Maroon Creek Road until the traffic circle.
-At this point, the path into town is easy to follow, and you can follow the pedestrian path roughly parallel to 82 / W Hallam Street, over the vehicle bridge, and into town.
+At this point, the path into town is easy to follow, and you can follow the pedestrian/bike path all the way into town.

 The route finishes on Main Street which has many options for lodging and food once you get in to town.